-Playtime (also spelled Play Time) is a 1967 film by Jacques Tati.
+Playtime (also spelled Play Time) is a 1967 French film directed by Jacques Tati.

 It is the third of four films in which Tati played his signature character Monsieur Hulot, following Mon Oncle and Mr. Hulot's Holiday.
 Here he expanded on his previous style and made a film with a greater scope than ever.
 It tells no story but it is a set of loosely connected vignettes, with a sort of running theme about the alienation and anomie created by modern life and technology.

 M. Hulot is visiting a steel-and-glass office tower somewhere in a very ultra-modern, antiseptic Paris that looks very different from the old Paris that he knows and loves.
 He has a meeting with a man in the office tower, but he misses his meeting, gets lost, and spends much of the movie wandering around the bewildering office mazes.

 Meanwhile, an American woman named Barbara is part of a tour group of American women.
 Her tour group seems to be spending a lot of its time in this decidedly un-scenic part of Paris, seeing a trade fair with many new household gadgets on display, even as Barbara would prefer to see more of Hulot's old Paris.
 Eventually Hulot and Barbara meet up at a brand new upscale restaurant that is having a lot of difficulties on its opening night.